I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance with Gemma 4 / Nemotron

 | Ornith-1.0-397B-FP8 | 397B MoE | FP8 | ~400 GB | Multi-node |

 The 9B uses a qwen3_5-based architecture, while the 35B / 397B use a qwen3_5_moe-based MoE architecture.
-The official LP states the design is based on Gemma 4 and Qwen 3.5 with post-training applied.
+The official LP states the design builds post-training on top of Gemma 4 and Qwen 3.5 as base models.

-What catches the eye in the official LP's comparison table is the 35B class positioning.
-Even within the same 35B-A3B class, it outpaces other vendors' Qwen3.5-35B / Qwen3.6-35B on ClawEval Avg and Terminal-Bench, and puts up numbers approaching Qwen3.5-397B (11 times the parameter count), the flagship in the 35B class.
+What stands out in the official LP's comparison table is the positioning of the 35B class.
+Even within the same 35B-A3B class, it surpasses other companies' Qwen3.5-35B / Qwen3.6-35B on ClawEval Avg and Terminal-Bench, and posts numbers approaching the 35B-class flagship Qwen3.5-397B (which has 11x the parameter count).

 Ornith-1.0-35B achieves 64.2 on Terminal-Bench 2.1 (Terminus-2) and 69.8 on ClawEval Avg, matching Qwen3.5-397B (53.5 / 70.7).